tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-avoid-if-else-using-design-pattern.md

 Nested if statements make our code more complex and difficult to maintain
 - When the number of conditions increases in the nested if-else block, the complexity of the code gets increased, maintenance of code is also increased
 - Using lots of if statement makes the testing process difficult
-- It's difficult for debugging because a programmer faces difficulty associate statement to related block.
+- It's difficult for debugging because we will face difficulty associate statement to related block.
 - Every time we want to add a new condition, we have to read and understand the old logics to make sure the new conndition is added into the correct position.

 ## Refactoring